Skeletor: Masters of the Universe: Revelation

 After discovering that Castle Grayskull is a shell that serves to guard the Orb of Power, Skeletor uses the Shaping Staff to disguise himself as Spikor and Evil-Lyn as Clawful, who pretends to have been captured by He-Man, but is in reality the robot Faker.
 This deception dupes the Sorceress long enough for the Evil Warriors to enter and attack Grayskull.

 After gaining access to the heart of Grayskull, Skeletor defeats Moss Man and manipulates He-Man into stabbing him with his sword to strike and open the Orb of Power, releasing the magic power that created Eternia and the universe.
 The Sorceress freezes time to meet with He-Man and Teela and Skeletor attempts to grab the two halves of the sword.
 However, he and Adam are destroyed in the ensuing explosion, leaving behind his Havoc Staff.

-Part of Skeletor's essence survives and comes to dwell in Evil-Lyn's wand staff.
+Part of Skeletor's essence survives and comes to dwell in Evil-Lyn's wand-staff.
 Teela, accompanied by Evil-Lyn and Beast Man, goes on a quest to recover the halves of the Sword of Power and reforge them into one.
 In the Eternian afterlife, Preternia, they reunite with Adam, who gave up his everlasting reward to return to the land of the living and restore magic to the universe with the power of Grayskull.
 When magic returns, Skeletor reforms and stabs Adam in the back before taking the Sword of Power and the power of Grayskull, becoming Skelegod.

 He-Man and the Masters of the Universe (2021)

 Skeletor appears in He-Man and the Masters of the Universe (2021), voiced by Benjamin Diskin.
-This version is a full-blooded human and the younger brother of King Randor.
+This version is a human and the younger brother of King Randor.
 Ten years prior to the events of the series, Keldor kidnapped Adam and attempted to gain the power of the Havoc Staff before being cursed by its energy and transformed into a skeleton.

 After reuniting with Adam in the present, Skeletor battles him and attempts to remake the universe in his image before Adam cleanses him of Havoc and reverts him to his human form.
 Despite this, Beast-Man retrieves the Havoc Staff from the severed arm of Skeletor's former giant form.